dineshpiyasamara/Measure_Object_Dimentions_OpenCV/README.md

 Measuring size of objects using OpenCV library in Python

 Steps:

-Create Python project
+✅ Create Python project

-Install necessary libraries (Please refer requirements.txt)
+✅ Install necessary libraries (Please refer requirements.txt)

-After run the program automatically run webcam
+✅ After run the program automatically run webcam

-Then you can press SPACE button to capture image
+✅ Then you can press SPACE button to capture image and it will process automatically

 Test1